 Each group of columns shows the average annual water depth (left axis, leftmost four groups of columns) or salt concentration (right axis, rightmost three groups of columns in the shaded region).
 The average annual water depths are rain, actual evapotranspiration (ETa), applied irrigation (Irrig), and surface drainage from the fields which is equivalent to runoff from the soil to the canals and ponds (Df).
 The salt concentrations are concentration in the soil water (Csoil), in the pond water (Cpond) and in the fresh shallow groundwater (Cgf).
 The scenarios are as indicated in the legend in the Gosaba plot; the green bars indicate scenarios with historical climate, and the blue bars indicate climate change scenarios.
-In order from the left in each group of bars, they are the base rice-wheat scenario (RW), rice but no wheat (no Rabi crop) (R0), groundwater pumping (GP), no use of river water for irrigation (NoR), more ponds and canals (MP), the use of river water for irrigation (NoR), more ponds and canals (MP), the use of river water for irrigation irrespective of the salt concentration (RI), climate change - average ET change and low rainfall change (RW-CCAELR), average ET change and high rainfall change (RW-CCAEHR), average ET change and average rainfall change (RW-CCLEHR), high ET change and average rainfall change (RW-CCHEAR), and an increase in salt concentration of the rivers of 5 g L-1 (RW-Sr+).
+In order from the left in each group of bars, they are the base rice-wheat scenario (RW), rice but no wheat (no Rabi crop) (R0), groundwater pumping (GP), no use of river water for irrigation (NoR), more ponds and canals (MP), the use of river water for irrigation irrespective of the salt concentration (RI), climate change - average ET change and low rainfall change (RW-CCAELR), average ET change and high rainfall change (RW-CCAELR), average ET change and high rainfall change (RW-CCAELR), high ET change and average rainfall change (RW-CCHEAR), and an increase in salt concentration of the rivers of 5 g L-1 (RW-Sr+).